 Indonesia is the only Southeast Asian country that is a member of the G20 group of the world’s wealthiest nations.
 The country is rich in natural resources, acquiring much of its wealth from petroleum and natural gas and other mining activities.
 Agriculture also plays an important role in the economy.
 Indonesia is projected to be one of the top ten economies in the world by 2030.

 This is in line with its national long-term development plan which spans from 2005 to 2025.
-The strategic twenty-year plan
+The strategic twenty-year plan is broken up into four, five-year phases,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.